 A sweet and savory honey walnut cream cheese spread that can be used on bagels, toast, or even crackers as an appetizer.

+So, apparently this is a pretty popular cream cheese spread that's served at Panera.
 I had no idea, because I never leave the house unless it's for doctor's appointments or other errands.

 Once Kim decided to make it, I was hooked.
 Honestly, I can see why it's so popular.